GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

-# Lab: Build a Continuous Deployment Pipeline with Jenkins and Kubernetes
+# Lab: Build a Continuous Deployment Pipeline with Jenkins and Kubernetes foolery

 For a more in depth best practices guide, go to the solution posted [here](https://cloud.google.com/solutions/jenkins-on-container-engine).